 Seeds and grains have a protective coating that allows the seeds in nature to endure harsh conditions.
 The protective coating makes it difficult to digest.
 In fact, seeds are sometimes able to grow into healthy plants even after being digested by an animal.
-Fermenting, Sprouting, and growing Fodder eliminates this natural coating and unleashes all the nutrients for your poultry to digest.
+Fermenting, Sprouting, and growing Fodder removes the natural protective coating and unleashes all the nutrients for your poultry to digest.

 Sprouting is a low time investment to offer an excellent source of nutrition.
+It triples the yield of the dry seeds.
 If sprouting for chickens, remember to offer oyster shells to help with digestion and calcium.
+The green sprouting lids fit on any wide mouth mason jar and make rinsing easy.

 For a small flock of 6 - 9 Hens: